gideonshaked/wscli/README.md

 ## Running the program from anywhere on the system

-If you want to run the program from anywhere on your system, download the bash wrapper word-search from either the repository or the latest release.
+If you want to run the program from anywhere on your system, download the bash wrapper word-search from either the repository page or the release page.
 Then, follow the instructions in word-search.